Nick Pratto Player Props: Royals vs. Dodgers

-On Saturday, Nick Pratto (hitting .162 in his past 10 games) and the Kansas City Royals play the Los Angeles Dodgers, whose starting pitcher will be Julio Urias.
-First pitch is at 7:15 PM ET.
+The Kansas City Royals, including Nick Pratto (.139 batting average in his past 10 games), take on starter Tony Gonsolin and the Los Angeles Dodgers at Kauffman Stadium, Sunday at 2:10 PM ET.

-In his previous game, he went 1-for-3 with a double and an RBI against the Dodgers.
+In his last game he had a one-hit showing (1-for-3) against the Dodgers.

 Nick Pratto Game Info & Props vs. the Dodgers